betaglot/plantabeta/docs/reference/Beta/BetaScript/Overview.md

 Beta is the syntax

-Moves are the objects and functions
+Motos are the objects and functions

 BetaScript can be used in Planting and Climbing, on Plantbeta.com and Klimbeta.com